 President Trump Expresses Openness Toward Immigration Overhaul

-In a lunch meeting with television anchors before the president's address to Congress Tuesday that has traditionally been largely off the record, President Trump said he was open to another attempt at an immigration overhaul.
+In a lunch meeting with television anchors before the president's address to Congress Tuesday — a meeting that has traditionally been largely off the record — President Trump said he was open to another attempt at an immigration overhaul.

 Initially, the White House (which has been critical of anonymous sourcing) insisted that the news not be attributed to the president.